 For example, performing a task like spam detection, you only need to tell the machine what you consider spam or not spam - and the machine will make its own associations in the context.

 Often, people rush to implement an NLP solution without truly understanding the possibilities or limitations of Natural Language Processing.
 This is why it is vital to plan an implementation after some research on NLP tools and available data.
 For an average business user, no-code tools provide a faster experimentation and implementation process.

-If you're looking to get started in no-code AI & NLP automation, we'd love to hear from you!
+If you're looking to get started in no-code AI & NLP automation, sign up to Levity now!

 Disclaimer: While we know that this piece does not dive deep into the code & algorithms, we hope it's been a good place to start.
 If you are looking to develop more knowledge on NLP & AI, we recommend looking into Russell & Norvig's “Artificial Intelligence: A Modern Approach”